2023 Agents/Editors

 Amy Stapp, Wolfson Literary Agency

-Bio: Amy Stapp received her BA from Samford University and MA from Georgia State University before beginning her publishing career at Macmillan, where she had the privilege of working with numerous New York Times and USA Today bestselling authors.
-Amy is now actively building her list at Wolfson Literary Agency, with an interest in women’s fiction, mystery, suspense, upmarket book club fiction, historical fiction, mature young adult, upper middle grade, and select narrative nonfiction.
-She is particularly drawn to a high concept commercial hook, polished, well-paced prose, immersive settings, and smart, multidimensional characters.
+Bio: Amy Stapp began her publishing career as an editor at Macmillan before joining Wolfson Literary in 2018 where she is actively building her list, with interest in women’s fiction, mystery, suspense, upmarket book club fiction, historical fiction, young adult, and select nonfiction.
+She is particularly drawn to a high concept hook, well-paced prose, immersive settings, and smart, multidimensional characters.
 As an editorial agent, she enjoys working hand-in-hand with authors to take their work to the next level.
-Find her online at wolfsonliterary.com.

 Looking for: I’m most eager to find twisty, intelligent suspense, upmarket book club fiction, women’s fiction that explores complicated friendships and multigenerational ties, light magical realism, and historical fiction from a new region or diverse perspective.
 I’m very picky in YA, but I love a fast-paced, “unputdownable” YA with a mature voice in a variety of genres—romance, mystery, historical, and unique coming-of-age stories.
 I am always looking for stories from underrepresented voices and in diverse settings.
 For a more extensive wishlist please visit my MSWL page.